503.03

 Requirements

-The coverage amount must be at least
+- coverage is at least

 - excess/umbrella insurance as follows: